 Waiting for a saw to wind up can cost you time and energy, which in some circumstances can also mean you're losing money.
 The Milwaukee M18 FUEL exhibited an instantaneous wind-up during all of our tests.
 The M18 FUEL had a great average cutting time of 8.3 seconds in our lab test and also dissected logs like nothing during our field tests.
 The Milwaukee is another model that has metal bucking spikes to help get the job done faster.
-We gave the M18 FUEL an 8 out of 10 for this metric.
 One area where it falls a bit short, however, is that it does go through more bar and chain oil than we'd like to see.

-The EGO Power+ 1400, on the other hand, went through almost no bar & chain oil during our tests and has sufficient cutting power with an average time of 9.5 seconds during the lab tests.
+The Ego Power+ 1400, on the other hand, went through almost no bar & chain oil during our tests and had sufficient cutting power with an average time of 9.5 seconds during the lab tests.
 This saw is one of the slowest to react to a fully pulled trigger and took 2.5 seconds to get up to speed.
 We docked it a little bit for this slow wind-up time.
-The Power+ still scores a solid 7 out of 10 in this metric.

 Ease of Use